 Qualifying wages consist of basic wages, including the monthly variable component but excluding employer's contributions to CPF, bonuses, benefits-in-kind, allowances and other components of wage costs.

 When are qualifying wages considered to be wages for time spent volunteering?

-Only wages for the time spent volunteering during working hours at the IPC's premises will qualify for BIPS.
-For volunteering events which are provided outside the IPC's premise, only wages for time spent at the volunteering event will qualify for BIPS.
+Only wages for the time spent volunteering during working hours at the IPC's premises will qualify for CVS.
+For volunteering events which are provided outside the IPC's premise, only wages for time spent at the volunteering event will qualify for CVS.

-Wages for time spent preparing for and spent travelling to and fro for the voluntary event will not qualify for BIPS.
+Wages for time spent preparing for and spent travelling to and fro for the volunteering event will not qualify for CVS.

 How do we allocate monthly wages to the time spent in volunteering?

 Any reasonable apportionment method is acceptable (e.g. to apportion using the number of working days or working hours spent performing the service for the IPC or on secondment with the IPC.)